 Total credits: 37

-- Completed coursework from a similarly accredited institution in Nutrition I, Human Biology, General Chemistry, Biochemistry, Anatomy and Physiology, and Statistics.
+- Completed coursework, with the grade of C or better, from a similarly accredited institution in Nutrition I, Human Biology, General Chemistry, Biochemistry, Anatomy and Physiology, and Statistics.

 (Note: HUHS offers these course prerequisites.)